 Source: BP Statistical Review of World Energy, 2021.

-Our investment case for ENN is supported by its track record of strong execution and operational outperformance vs. peers such as CR Gas and Towngas China; consistent profit growth driven by its core gas distribution business, with 15% annual growth expected over the medium term; and consistent increases in dividend payouts.
-From 2001 to 2020, revenue, earnings per share (EPS) and book value per share (BVPS) have compounded at average rates of 35%, 21% and 21% respectively.
+Our investment case for this company is supported by its track record of strong execution and operational outperformance vs. peers; consistent profit growth driven by its core gas distribution business, with 15% annual growth expected over the medium term; and consistent increases in dividend payouts.
+From 2001 to 2020, revenue, earnings per share (EPS) and book value per share (BVPS) have compounded at average rates of 35%, 21% and 21% respectively3.

 We also like the company’s improving business mix.
 Two decades ago, it had just a handful of projects while 80% of revenue came from connection fees, which are one-off sales.
 More recently this segment has decreased to less than 10% of the total, outpaced by other segments with more sustainable earnings such as retail gas sales and the Integrated Energy Business.